soundio/soundstage/README.md

 ```

 That location may now be served.
 Soundstage can be imported unbuilt into an
-html document.
+html document for testing.
 Import it with DEBUG messages turned on:

 ```html
 <script>